CyborgUnplug/CyborgUnplug/README.md

 This is similar but not as polished as the firmware shipping on the sold rt5350f _Little Snipper_ Cyborg Unplug model; intended for the more experienced developer to play with and improve.
-It has less targets at the time of writing, no smartphone notification system, no Tor transparent proxy and a disabled update routine (easily enabled).
-These components/aspects will be refined for the _Little Snipper_ and possibly folded back into this branch at a later date.
+It has no notification system (requiring an SMTP mail relay host), no free VPN service and has a disabled update routine (use the firmware posted here, instead).

-All of the code in *root/scripts*, *www/cgi-bin* was written by [Julian Oliver](http://julianoliver.com) with the PHP (UI code) in *www/* written by both Julian Oliver and [Samim Winiger](http://samim.io) and is made available here under the [General Public License](https://www.gnu.org/copyleft/gpl.html) (Version 3 or later).
+All code is made available here under the [General Public License](https://www.gnu.org/copyleft/gpl.html) (Version 3 or later).

 The *files/etc* has been included as it contains many original OpenWrt files modified to get things working.
 It was easier just to throw in the whole dir.